 Important: Tara Energy includes the discount and the TDU charges in the advertised rate for this plan.

-You must shift at least 35% of your usage to the free time period to get the advertised rate.
+You must shift at least 35% of your usage to the free period to get the advertised rate.

 How much does Tara Energy Weekends Free cost?